 Puzzled the woman later discovers that the word “giant” in the English Chichewa – Chinyanja dictionary by Steve Paas is defined as “ngwazi, munthu wamtali wonenepa wa mphamvu and Goliath as a giant.”

-According to this woman who is a descendant of some Abathwa people, the other short people born in villages who are globally known as dwarfs are viewed as having a disability in villages although very able and deserving love from all but they are not Abathwa.
+According to this woman who is a descendant of some Abatwa people, the other short people born in villages who are globally known as dwarfs are viewed as having a disability in villages although very able and deserving love from all but they are not Abatwa.

-She somehow connects the Abathwa as being born of the spirit meaning the mountain.
-It’s not known if Malawi’s ancient Abathwa are the same as those using the same name in other countries.
+She somehow connects the Abatwa as being born of the spirit meaning the mountain.
+It’s not known if Malawi’s ancient Abatwa are the same as those using the same name in other countries.

 According the unofficial online Wikipedia a pygmy is a member of an “ethnic group whose average height is unusually short; many anthropologists define pygmy as a member of any group where adult men are on average less than 150 cm (4 feet 11 inches) tall.
 Other anthropologists do not agree to group peoples based on stature as height is neither an accurate reflection of culture nor genetics.